MelissaSequeira/NewVanniConnect/README.md

    ```bash
    python main.py
    ```.
+   🏆 Achievements

+📄 Published in the 1st International Conference of Emerging Trends in Computer Science and Engineering (ICETCSE-2025).

+📢 Recognized for its contribution to accessibility and inclusivity.
+📚 References

+[1] J. Kunjumon and R. K. Megalingam, "Hand Gesture Recognition System For Translating Indian Sign Language Into Text And Speech", ICSSIT, 2019.

+[2] Kanwal Yousaf et al., "A Novel Technique for Speech Recognition and Visualization", Hindawi Wireless Communications, 2018.

+🏅 Acknowledgments

+We would like to thank Dr. S.M.
+Khot (Principal, FCRIT Vashi) for his support, Mrs. Supriya Joshi for her guidance, and our families for their encouragement.

 ## ⭐ Show Your Support
 If you like this project, **⭐ star** the repository and share it with others!